deyohong/UNFS/README.md

     ...

 Note that running unfs_format is equivalent to invoking mkfs on a new device.

-For using raw device, skip unvme-setup and specify the device name instead, e.g., export UNFS_DEVICE=/dev/nvme0n1 (or whatever block device name).
+To run UNFS with raw device, invoke command 'unvme-setup reset' to restore the binding of NVMe device to the kernel space driver, and then export the the actual device name (e.g. /dev/nvme0n1) instead, e.g., export UNFS_DEVICE=/dev/nvme0n1.

 Steps to run MongoDB smoke tests: